State and Local Cybersecurity Grant Program

 Key Requirement: Cybersecurity Plan

-The Cybersecurity Plan is a statewide planning document that must be approved by the Cybersecurity Planning Committee and the CIO/CISO equivalent.
-All applicants must submit their approved Cybersecurity Plan (revised, if needed) no later than January 30, 2025.
+The Cybersecurity Plan is a statewide strategic document that must be approved by the Cybersecurity Planning Committee and the entity's CIO/CISO or equivalent individual.
+All applicants must resubmit their approved Cybersecurity Plan (revised, if needed) no later than January 30, 2026.
 It must contain the following components:

-• Incorporate, to the extent practicable, any existing plans to protect against cybersecurity risks and cybersecurity threats to information systems owned or operated by, or on behalf of, SLTs.
+• Incorporate, to the extent practicable, any existing plans to protect against cybersecurity risks and cybersecurity threats to information systems owned or operated by, or on behalf of, state, local and tribal governments.

 • How input and feedback from local governments and associations of local governments was incorporated.